materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 # Getting started with BIG-MAP Archive

 This is a beginner-friendly exercise that takes you through the process of creating, sharing, updating, and retrieving records for BIG-MAP Archive.
-Before you start this tutorial, make sure that you have access to a demo instance of the data repository, which allows its users to try available features and commands without affecting the main instance.
+Before you start this tutorial, you should have access to a demo instance of the data repository, which enables you to try available features and commands without affecting the main instance.

 ## Manual data sharing and preservation using a web browser